Green-Software-Foundation/if/docs/How to write impls.md

 ## `graph`

 `graph` is where you define the various components of your application. `graph` is organized into `children`.
-Each `child` is a component whose impacts should be summed to give the overall impact of your `graph`. `children` can be nested with arbitrary depth.
+Each `child` is a component whose outputs should be summed to give the overall impact of your `graph`. `children` can be nested with arbitrary depth.
 Each `child` can have its own model pipeline and its own config.
 When no config is provided, it is inherited from the `graph` level config.

 In the following example, there is only one component.
 The model pipeline contains two models, `teads-curve` and `sci-m`. `teads-curve` requires the `tdp` to be defined in `config` and `sci-m` requires five pieces of `config` data: `total-embodied-emissions`, `time-reserved`, `expected-lifespan`, `resources-reserved` and `total-resources`.